-1. General guidelines:
+1. General guidelines

-- (a) Unless circumstances dictate otherwise, instructor(s) shall provide course syllabi on or before the time of the second class meeting; - (b) instructor(s) shall provide students with course syllabi in paper copy and/or in electronic form on a course website or via e-mail.
-If the syllabus is only distributed electronically, instructor(s) shall provide written instructions for document access; - (c) in distributed learning courses, enrolled students shall be provided with the course URL, access instructions, and the syllabus itself via either postal mail or e-mail. - (d) if any information given on the syllabus is subject to change (e.g., topics of discussion, readings, due dates, examination dates), such information shall be noted on the syllabus as "tentative" or "subject to change." - (e) instructor(s) shall submit copies of the syllabus for each course to the department office, which will keep a copy of each syllabus for at least five years;
+- A. Unless circumstances dictate otherwise, instructor(s) shall provide course syllabi on or before the second class meeting. - B. Instructor(s) shall provide students with course syllabi in paper copy and/or in a Learning Management System and/or via e-mail at the start of each term as described in part (a).
+If the syllabus is only distributed electronically, instructor(s) shall provide instructions for document access. - C. In distributed learning courses, enrolled students shall be provided with the course URL, access instructions, and the syllabus itself, via e-mail. - D. If any information given on the syllabus is subject to change (e.g., topics of discussion, readings, due dates, examination dates), such information shall be noted on the syllabus as "tentative" or "subject to change." - E. Instructor(s) shall submit electronic or hard copies of the syllabus for each course to the department office, which will keep a copy of each syllabus for at least five years; - F. Instructors shall ensure that their syllabi are created with accessibility best practices.
+Information and templates can be found on the Accessible Technology website.